While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 TCP when used with

-If you asked for SOCK_DGRAM
+If you asked for SOCK_DGRAM, you

 would be requesting a connectionless datagram